Manage the entire PI planning and execution workflow through the Program Room—one central command center.

 Click a row to load the team’s Details panel, focused on the Sprints tab.
 There you can review current and past sprints, along with planned, accepted, and override velocity values.
 At the top of the list is the team's Average Velocity value, which is the average of the team’s velocity from the last five completed sprints.

 - Program Increment Planning Checklist: A configurable list of steps to complete before the PI.

 - Team Progress: All teams contributing to the PI and within the selected program.
 The team progress is calculated as follows:

 (team’s average velocity) * (number of synced sprints in the PI) = team PI velocity

 (total number of points accepted by the team within the PI, including stories not loaded in a sprint) / (team PI velocity) * 100 = % progress

 - Runway: This card shows runway for three work items: epics, features, and stories.
 Compare the amount of time needed to complete the work you haven't started with a goal you set.
 Configure the card by selecting the gear icon on the right of the card.
 In the Manage Runway dialog box that appears, you can enter the runway goal (measured in sprints for stories and in months for features, epics, and capabilities) and percent deviation, a percentage that signifies how close the user wants to be to the goal.
 For detailed information on the runway calculations, see the Working in the Program Room article.

-- Group Velocity.
-The Group Velocity report shows the overall velocity by the LOE points completed for the teams participating in the PI.
+- Points Accepted (by Sprint): The Points Accepted (by Sprint) report shows the overall velocity by the LOE points completed for the teams participating in the PI.